mngsk/void-bot/README.md

 - `/watch <package>` Adds the specified package to the user's watchlist
 - `/unwatch <package>` Removes the specified package from the user's watchlist
 - `/list` Enumerates the packages on the user's watchlist
+- `/clear` Removes all packages from the user's watchlist

 The bot periodically checks for updates on the [void-packages](https://github.com/void-linux/void-packages) repository and